What do we know about COVID virus variants?

-Currently, our vaccines are effective against variants.
 We can look at efficacy of the mRNA vaccines in two studies that have been published: one in the United Kingdom and one in Israel.
 In the study done in the U.K., they showed 88% efficacy against symptomatic disease after two doses of an mRNA vaccine and 33% after a single dose.
 However, when they looked at hospitalizations, they reported 96% vaccine efficacy against hospitalization after two doses and 94% after one dose.

 How do we stop future variants from forming?

-Again, vaccination is the single-most important thing we can do.
+Again, vaccination is the single most important thing we can do.

 Should vaccinated people be avoiding gatherings in general, like visiting family members or going to restaurants?

-Even if you are vaccinated you still can carry virus and spread virus to those who are not immune either because they’re unvaccinated or because they cannot make an adequate immune response to the vaccine.
+Even if you are vaccinated, you still can carry virus and spread virus to those who are not immune — either because they’re unvaccinated or because they cannot make an adequate immune response to the vaccine.
 If you know your family is all vaccinated and there is a low chance of carrying virus to at-risk people, then it's OK to visit.

 Social distancing is still important when it comes to being with other people, especially if you do not know their vaccination status.
 It's reasonable to go to restaurants, as long as you know that they're not at full capacity and there is good ventilation.
 Eating outside, of course, is even better.

 It’s also important to consider where you are going and what you are doing after attending a large gathering.
 If you're going to be around someone who is immunocompromised, and you've been to an event where you do not know the vaccination status of those attending, you must take into consideration that you can carry as much virus in your throat and mouth as someone who has not been vaccinated and has no symptoms.
 The concern would be that you might spread that virus to immunocompromised or unvaccinated people even though you may not yourself be ill.
 Remember that older adults and very young children are especially vulnerable to illness, as their immune systems are not as effective at fighting diseases.

 What is a key message from all of this?

-We are still seeing a lot of Delta variant spread.
+We are still seeing a lot of Delta and Omicron variant spread.
 Therefore, it's so important that unvaccinated people practice social distancing, wear masks, use hand hygiene and get vaccinated.
-Vaccination not only protects the individual but also protects children, elderly people and those immunocompromised persons who may not have responded to the vaccine in the first place (i.e., cancer patients, persons who are on medications to suppress the immune system for autoimmune disorders, transplant recipients).
+Vaccination not only protects the individual, but also protects children, elderly people and those immunocompromised persons who may not have responded to the vaccine in the first place (i.e., cancer patients, persons who are on medications to suppress the immune system for autoimmune disorders, transplant recipients).
 We can't care about just ourselves anymore.
 We have to care about all of humanity.